Approved by the Administrative Council on September 16, 2014

 2.1 Campus Technology Services

-Support for computing functions on the Georgia Southwestern State University campus is the responsibility of Office of Information and Instructional Technology (OIIT).
+Support for computing functions on the Georgia Southwestern State University campus is the responsibility of Information and Instructional Technology (IIT).

 2.2 Authorized users

 Individuals who have been granted and hold an active and authorized account on a GSW computer or network and abide by this policy are considered authorized users.

 Authorized use is predicated on access by an authorized user.
 Authorized use is usage that is consistent with the academic, research, and service goals of this institution and that falls within the guidelines of this policy and the policy of the Board of Regents which states that property owned by the institution shall be used only for institutional purposes.
 Any individually owned computer or electronic device connected to the campus network is also subject to the guidelines of this policy.
 Placement of any network device such as servers, modems, hubs, routers, switches, cameras, etc., must be approved by IIT prior to being connected to the network.

 The following individual user privileges are granted contingent upon acceptance of the accompanying individual responsibilities (see 4.)
 These privileges are based on each person developing the skills necessary to be a competent user of computing resources.